sb2345/okckd.github.io/source/_posts/fundamental/2014-08-30-Min-max-algorithm.md

 [Alpha–beta pruning](http://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) is a search algorithm that seeks to decrease the number of nodes that are evaluated by the minimax algorithm in its search tree.

 {% img middle /assets/images/minmax-ab-pruning.png %}

+It works when you evaluate the tree __left-to-rigth__.
+Considering under the same parent, once you found any number that is largest then the smallest-found-so-far, in the MAX level, you can skip this node.
+Example:

+{% img middle /assets/images/minmax-ab-pruning2.png %}

+The pruned values won't influence the final result.